 If you decide that you would like to be part of a partnership with other providers, you will need to be proactive.
 When contacting potential partners, you should ensure they are aware of:

-- Any relevant childcare and early years qualifications you hold; and
+- Any relevant childcare and early years qualifications you hold and evidence of your continous professional development (CPD); and

 - How many places you can offer and at what times.